GCMO/python-resources-2019/README.md

 ### Classes

 * [_JetBrains Academy_](https://www.jetbrains.com/academy/)  Free trial on JetBrains Academy.
 If you are looking for a complete course start here, the Python track.
 "It's a one-stop shop for reading about concepts, practicing them and then immediately applying them in projects.
 An all-in-one learning tool."
+* [_Edx.org_](https://courses.edx.org/courses/course-v1:UTAx+CSE1309x+2016T1/course/) Introduction to Programming using Python.
+Extremelly well structured.
+Very little theoretical fluf and blablabla.
+5min video lessons max and tons of challenging exercises related to the class.
+Teacher is very clear and goes straight to the coding.
 * [_Edx.org_](https://www.edx.org/search?q=python) 94 PYTHON (and related Libraries) Free and Certified courses from the top Universities in the world.
 Best career development certificates on the market at your own time-frame, with your own learning curve."

 ### Coding Challenges